 10:00pm – Quiet Time – Please be mindful of others who are sleeping in nearby cabins

 What will Camp Mont Shenandoah do to keep families safe and healthy in light of COVID-19?

 All families will be screened for COVID-19 symptoms (temperature check and symptom questionnaire) upon arrival at Family Camp.
 Temperatures must be below 100.0 degrees Fahrenheit in order for your family to stay at Family Camp.
 Camp Mont Shenandoah staff will be screened daily for COVID-19 symptoms.

 During Family Camp, we will follow all mandatory requirements set forth by the state of Virginia in regards to food service and cleaning and disinfecting bath houses and shared equipment following a regular schedule.
 Camp Staff will thoroughly clean and sanitize cabins between stays.
 We will stock all bathrooms with hand soap, and hand sanitizing stations will be strategically placed around the camp.
-We will have disinfecting wipes available in activity areas and throughout the camp grounds to use for cleaning and disinfecting surfaces and equipment.

 What will meal time be like at Family Camp?

 We will offer three delicious and nutritious meals each day in our dining hall, the Feed Bag.
 Meals will be prepared by our Food Service Manager and staff.
-Meals will be served “cafeteria-style” by our staff.
+Meals will be served both buffet-style and family-style by our staff.
 Each family will have a designated table in the dining hall, which will be arranged to ensure safe distancing between dining groups.
 We are able to accommodate many food allergies and special dietary needs.
 Please indicate any allergies or special dietary needs on your registration form.

 Is my family allowed to bring food and beverages to Family Camp?